Nikodermus/php-seo-stylus/README.md

 -   [ ] Replace meta images in `static/meta-img`
 -   [ ] Replace `favicon.ico`
 -   [ ] Fill info in `.htaccess`
--   [ ] Find and deleted/filled of the instances of the work `REPLACE-ME`, this ensures you don't have placeholder content.
+-   [ ] Find and deleted/filled of the instances of the word `REPLACE-ME`, this ensures you don't have placeholder content.

 ### Creating pages